-To run Swift code in Xcode playgrounds, click on the Run button which is located in the lower left courner as it is illustrated on the image below.
+To run Swift code in Xcode playgrounds, click on the Run button which is located in the lower-left corner as it is illustrated in the image below.

 Once you click on the Run button and run the code, the layout will change and the results will be presented in a Live View on the right side.
-Which is pretty awesome because you did not even need to run iPhone simulator to see the results.
-You can now work with this playground to create your own UI elements, layout them as needed and practice creating and customazing UI elements in Swift programmatically.
+Which is pretty awesome because you did not even need to run an iPhone simulator to see the results.
+You can now work with this playground to create your own UI elements, layout them as needed, and practice creating and customizing UI elements in Swift programmatically.

 I hope this very short Swift tutorial was helpful to you.
-If you are interested in learning more about Swift and how to use it to build mobile apps for iOS platform have a look at the video courses below.
-These are step-by-step video lessons which might help you speed up your learning progresses and take your Swift programming skills to a whole new level.
+If you are interested in learning more about Swift and how to use it to build mobile apps for the iOS platforms have a look at the video courses below.
+These are step-by-step video lessons that might help you speed up your learning progress and take your Swift programming skills to a whole new level.